kevinlekiller/reshade-steam-proton/README.md

 For native Linux Vulkan games, Windows games which can run through DXVK (D3D9 / D3D10 / D3D11) and Windows games which can run through VKD3D (D3D12).

+### gamescope:

+Since 3.12.6, [gamescope](https://github.com/ValveSoftware/gamescope) supports a subset of Reshade effects/shaders using the `--reshade-effect [path]` and `--reshade-technique-idx [idx]` command line parameters.

-### vkBasalt through Gamescope:
+### vkBasalt through gamescope:

-Since [gamescope](https://github.com/Plagman/gamescope/) can use Vulkan, you can run vkBasalt on gamescope itself, instead of on the game.
+Since gamescope can use Vulkan, you can run vkBasalt on gamescope itself, instead of on the game.

 ## Misc
 `reshade-linux.sh` is a newer script which works with any Windows game running under wine or proton.